 How would you feel if you see your beloved fiddle-leaf fig plant gets sick?
-If the leaves droop, and sometimes drop from the plant – assume that the plant isn’t happy.
-What even worse are those brown spots on the leaves that lead the plants to death.
+If the leaves droop and sometimes drop from the plant – assume that the plant isn’t happy.
+What is even worse are those brown spots on the leaves that lead the plants to death.

 There are plenty of soil mixtures and fertilizers in the market manufactured by various companies.
 How can you pick the best one among them?
 That’s a bit tricky.
-So, I’ve searched on the internet and discovered the best soil and fertilizer for fiddle leaf fig that’d be also the perfect fit for any potted plant.
+So, I’ve searched on the internet and discovered the best soil and fertilizer for fiddle leaf figs that’d be also the perfect fit for any potted plant.
 I’ll only recommend two products from the hundreds of others on the market.
-A large number of happy customers verified the quality and performance of those products.
+Many happy customers verified the quality and performance of those products.
 Let’s take a quick look at them.

 I didn’t even imagine how much people love these plants.
-Fiddle-leaf fig lovers have a dense feeling in their deep of the heart for these plants.
+Fiddle-leaf fig lovers have a dense feeling in their deep hearts for these plants.
 Mandy Spears is one of them.
 She loves her plant just like a real soulmate, and sometimes she even jokes that she is in an abusive relationship with her plant.

 “He is so handsome.
 His luscious and wrinkly green leaves often rampant the throbbing of my heart.” – Mandy expressed her emotion about her crush (?) in her romantic poem.
 Their love story was going until the story reached its climax.
 Mandy suddenly discovered that her soulmate got sick.